-Elizabeth Wuorinen of the School of Health and Human Performance submitted a proposal to Patient-Centered Outcome Research Institute (PCORI) for funding to examine whether mobile exercise technologies are an effective way to increase adherence in cancer survivors living in a rural area of Upper Michigan.
+Elizabeth Wuorinen of the department of Health and Human Performance submitted a proposal to Patient-Centered Outcome Research Institute (PCORI) for funding to examine whether mobile exercise technologies are an effective way to increase adherence in cancer survivors living in a rural area of Upper Michigan.

 Melanie Reaves of the department of Education, Leadership, and Public Service submitted a proposal to the Caplan Foundation for an Art-Based Parent Education Program (ARC).
 This program would combine art and child development to educate parents and caregivers with children 0-8 years old.
 ARC would combine monthly art and child development expert meetings with guest speakers on child development, nutrition and morw with participants and their families.